Dan Lipinski: Immigration

 In 2018, while facing a strong primary challenge, Lipinski expressed support for creating a pathway to citizenship for DREAMers (undocumented immigrants who were brought into the United States as minors).
 Previously he voted against the DREAM Act, which would have created a pathway to citizenship for those individuals.
 In 2020, he co-sponsored and voted for the American Dream and Promise Act.

 Marijuana

 Lipinski was one of six House Democrats to vote against the Marijuana Opportunity Reinvestment and Expungement (MORE) Act to legalize cannabis at the federal level in 2020.

-Barack Obama
+Presidential endorsements

+Lipinski voted for Ronald Reagan in 1984, the first presidential election in which he could vote.
-At the 2008 Democratic Convention Lipinski was a superdelegate for Barack Obama.

-Lipinski reportedly did not endorse President Barack Obama for reelection in 2012.
+At the 2008 Democratic National Convention, Lipinski was a superdelegate for Barack Obama.
+He did not endorse Obama for reelection in the 2012 election.

+In the 2020 United States presidential election, Lipinski voted for the ticket of the American Solidarity Party, and appeared at an organizing event for the party in 2024.

 Electoral history

-Post-Congressional Career
+Post-congressional career

 Lipinski has appeared on podcasts, spoken publicly, and published writing about his experience in Congress.

-In October 2021, he teased the possibility of running for his old Congressional seat again., but was not a candidate in the 2022 election.
+In October 2021, he teased the possibility of running for his old congressional seat again, but was not a candidate in the 2022 election.

+Personal life

+Lipinski is Catholic and has urged Catholics to put their faith first.

+He is the son of William "Bill" Lipinski, who held his congressional seat previously.